penguintutor/modelrailway-point-controller/README.md

 For the code to run automatically on start-up save the pico-point-controller.py file on your Pico as main.py.

+## Using without the I2C control board

+The board can be used in WiFi only mode, which does not use the I2C based switch and LED board.
+For that use the file pico-point-controller.wifionly.py instead of pico-point-controller.py (or save as main.py for auto-run)

 # More Information

 For more details see [www.penguintutor.com/points](https://www.penguintutor.com/points)